silverstripe/cwp/docs/en/how-tos/caching.md

 # Caching

+This page describes the three types of caching that can readily be used on Common Web Platform.

+**Transparent caches** are a black-box solution which can be interacted with through the HTTP headers - it's always-on and external to the instances.

+**Static caching** allows agencies to generate a static version of their sites.
+This is accomplished through a special instance type and is an alternative to the usual small/medium/large instances.

+**Partial caching** is a feature of the SilverStripe templates allowing developers to cache repetitive content blocks - such as menus.

+## Transparent caches

 CWP clusters are equipped with two levels of transparent cache: a cluster-local cache and an external CDN provided by Incapsula.

 All instance responses are analysed and some of them may be retained to increase performance.
 Their behaviour can be controlled: